soulsource/aoc-2021/README.md

 Beware, if you haven't solved those riddles yourself, the source files are obvious spoilers.

 # Noteable solutions:
-- Day6 has a closed-form solution that might be interesting.
+- Day6 has a floating-point closed-form solution that might be interesting.
+Details are outlined in comments in the source code.
+I won't write them here to avoid spoilers.